nomech/sn-live-refresh/README.md

 - Refreshes the browser tab automatically whenever a file is updated.

-Ensure that the browser session stays active and the page does not log out due to inactivity.
+Make sure that the browser session stays active and the page does not log out due to inactivity.

 Using this setup, you should be able to see the ServiceNow page refresh automatically every time sn-utils syncs changes to your files.
-This can significantly speed up your development process by reducing the need to manually refresh the page.
+This can significantly speed up your development process by reducing the need to refresh the page manually.

 ## Step-by-Step Setup